 • At AppleSeed we will provide a rich curriculum ensuring a smooth and successful transition to school for both our AppleSeed children and whanau.

 • School readiness is focused on preparation of skills for a lifelong learning journey, this process is not limited to ‘four-year olds’ but also for children in all age groups.

 • Our daily centre curriculum provides a range of opportunities for individual children to meet their unique dispositions and capabilities enabling our children to be empowered for their journey towards future learning.

 • We believe our children are confident and competent as they are leaderful of their own learning; they are reflective thinkers, explorers and capable decision makers for their own learning.

-AppleSeed’s physical environment with our specifically designed preschool area, stimulates and challenges children’s thinking and capabilities, enabling our children to be empowered for their journey onto ‘big school’.
+• AppleSeed’s physical environment, including our tinkering area, stimulates and challenges children’s thinking and capabilities enabling our children to be leaderful in their own learning.

 • Opportunities to develop children’s literacy, mathematics, social language, self-help /independence and fine and large motor skills focusing on a holistic approach to their learning will be embedded into the curriculum throughout the day.

 • Our project based learning programme focuses on children’s interests; considering each child’s individual needs; language barriers, cultural needs, special needs etc. These projects can be long term or short term depending on children’s interest.
 Sometimes there may be a few projects going on at the same time according to children’s interests.

 • Parents and Whanau will be informed about what is school readiness and academic performance; the importance of functional learning, how they can support teachers to implement the learning programme focused on children’s executive functionality, and also the links between Te Whāriki and the School curriculum.